meowmeowxw/ripperoni/README.md

 ## Install

-If `php` and `composer` are installed installed then you can install dependencies with:
+If `php` and `composer` are installed then you can install dependencies with:

 `composer install`